provable-things/ptokens.js-v1/resources/docs/ptokens.md

 # pTokens

-This is the main package which contains all other packages.
+This is the main module that allows you to instantiate an instance of all available pTokens.

 ### Structure
 - __`Object`__ - __`pbtc`__: class for interacting with pEOS token